thehyve/BioCypher-OT/README.md

 ```

 ## Usage
-### Docker
+### Docker - fully automated
 To run the adapter using Docker, follow these steps:

 1. Ensure you have Docker installed and running.

 2. Follow the [Data Preparation](#data-preparation) steps to download the required datasets and place them in the `data/ot_files` directory.
 You don't have to download and install poetry as mentioned in the [Installation](#installation) steps.

+3. Create a folder in the root directory called `dump` where a dump of the database will be stored.
+This makes it easier to copy the database to other machines.

-3. run the following command to start the BioCypher Open Targets adapter:
+4. run the following command to start the BioCypher Open Targets adapter:
    ```bash
    docker-compose up -d
    ```
-4. The adapter will start building the knowledge graph using the predefined node and edge definitions.
+5. The adapter will start building the knowledge graph using the predefined node and edge definitions.
 Once everything is ready, you can access the Neo4j graph at `http://localhost:7474`.
 The database is running at `localhost:7687`.

-### Quick Start
+### Local & Docker - semi-automated
 1. Follow the [Installation](#installation) steps

 2. Follow the [Data Preparation](#data-preparation) steps and place the downloaded Parquet files in the `data/ot_files` directory